Sanny26/language-identifier/README.md

 Dataset used for experiments:
 > https://github.com/xprogramer/DLI32-corpus

-The above link provides two folders DLI32 AND DLI32-2.
+The above link provides two folders DLI32 and DLI32-2.
 DLI32 used as train set to produce language profiles for languages.

+When tested on DLI32-2, achieved an accuracy of 60% for language profiles of length 50.

+#### Usage

+For training:
+- Download the datasets.
+Move the dataset and the code into one folder.

+- To train, run ```python identifier.py ```

+This generates ```lprofiles.pkl``` pickle file which contains the language profiles for 32 langauges.

+- To test, run ```python test.py```

+Requirements
+-Python
+-NLTK